apache/druid/docs/operations/spark.md

 storage.
 This means that no additional configuration is required for the reader but does mean that the Spark executors need to be authorized to read from deep storage (e.g. via GCS ADCs, AWS IAM roles, etc.).
 There is code to handle reading segments from Azure, but it has not been tested.
-If you use the reader for data in Azure Storage successfully, please update this documentation :).
+If you use the reader for data in Azure Storage successfully, please update this documentation.

 #### Vectorized Reads
 **Experimental!** The DataSourceReader can optionally attempt to read data from segments in batches.